MORE TIME, BETTER HITTERS

 A TRADE WORTH MAKING

-Some advanced coaches, and players, may have some thoughts as to why moving back in the batter's box may make some aspects of hitting more difficult.
+Some advanced coaches and players may have some thoughts as to why moving back in the batter’s box may make some aspects of hitting more difficult.

-I understand that, for example, a low strike may become a harder pitch to hit, or that moving back in the box may, geometrically speaking, shave off a few degrees of fair territory.
-These are valid concerns, though, I strongly believe the tradeoff makes moving all the way back in the box well worth it.
+I understand that, for example, a low strike may become a harder pitch to hit or that moving back in the box may, geometrically speaking, shave off a few degrees of fair territory.
+These are valid concerns, though I strongly believe the tradeoff makes moving all the way back in the box well worth it.

 SLOW-MO

-“Now but Coach Bo, what about those extremely slow pitchers?
+“Now, but Coach Bo, what about those extremely slow pitchers?
 You know, those soft tossers?
 Should we still be in the back of the box when facing those guys?”
 Okay.
 Okay.
-You got me there?
+You got me there!
 Yes, against extremely slow pitchers, I would recommend moving up in the box and setting up more in the middle, but not all the way to the front of the box.
 When I say slow, I mean extraordinarily slow.
-Moreover, the best way to adjust for extremely slow pitchers is not necessarily to move up in the box, but rather incorporate extraordinarily slow pitches into your batting practice routine, especially if you know that a really slow pitcher's coming up on the schedule.
+Moreover, the best way to adjust for extremely slow pitchers is not necessarily to move up in the box but rather incorporate extraordinarily slow pitches into your batting practice routine, especially if you know that a really slow pitcher’s coming up on the schedule.

-If we are not already varying our batting practice pitch velocities then we are doing our hitters a big disservice because we are not replicating ‘game-action’ during practice.
-Of course, pitchers have various speeds, and I think it's important that we adjust batting practice to match some of that variation, as best as possible.
+If we are not already varying our batting practice pitch velocities, then we are doing our hitters a big disservice because we are not replicating ‘game-action’ during practice.
+Of course, pitchers have various speeds, and I think it’s important that we adjust batting practice to match some of that variation as best as possible.

 TERABYTES VS MEGABYTES

 Going back to the comments I hear when I discuss this with coaches is, “Coach Bo, those guys are Major League hitters facing Major League pitchers, facing 100 mph fastballs.”
-However, the average fastball in the major leagues is about 94 mph, it's not 100 mph, and while Major League hitters may have slightly less time to react to the typical pitch, it's fairly similar when distance is factored in, but that still doesn't tell the whole story.
+However, the average fastball in the major leagues is about 94 mph; it’s not 100 mph, and while Major League hitters may have slightly less time to react to the typical pitch, it’s fairly similar when distance is factored in, but that still doesn’t tell the whole story.
 Major League hitters have a considerable advantage over younger players.
 Stay with me here.
-They have a considerable advantage by having a knowledge database of tens of thousands of pitches.
+They have a significant advantage by having a knowledge database of tens of thousands of pitches.

-Derek Jeter stepped into the batter's box with an SSD (solid state drive) in his brain containing 20 terabytes of experiential pitch information while youth and amateur hitters are stepping into the batter's box with more like a gigabyte USB flash drive.
-That's not a knock on youth players, it's just reality.
-Derek Jeter and these major leaguers have seen thousands and thousands and thousands pitches.
+Derek Jeter stepped into the batter’s box with an SSD (solid state drive) in his brain containing 20 terabytes of experiential pitch information, while youth and amateur hitters are stepping into the batter’s box with more like a gigabyte USB flash drive.
+That’s not a knock on youth players; it’s just reality.
+Derek Jeter and these major leaguers have seen thousands and thousands and thousands of pitches.
 They have that experience of seeing a mega amount of pitches, and that information has been collected, stored, and ready to use, giving them a huge advantage over youth players.
-Yet they're still digging into the back of the box.
+Yet they’re still digging into the back of the box.

 NOW THAT WAS PRETTY LOW